Dougie Hamilton Game Preview: Devils vs. Wild

 Hamilton Stats vs. the Wild

-- The Wild are 31st in goals allowed, giving up 33 total goals (4.1 per game) in the NHL.
+- On defense, the Wild are allowing 37 total goals (4.1 per game) which ranks 30th in the league.

 |2023-2024 Season